Work Programme of the IBC for 2014-2015

 - In response to the rapid advancements in genetics and genomics, the IBC decided that it is now necessary to update its reflection on the issue of the human genome and human rights, building upon the considerable work done on this topic by the Committee in the past, and in particular, taking into account the Universal Declaration on the Human Genome and Human Rights (1997), the International Declaration on Human Genetic Data (2003), and the Universal Declaration on Bioethics and Human Rights (2005).

-The Committee also endorsed the idea discussed by the UN Interagency Committee on Bioethics (UNIACB) about the possibility to coordinate the activities of its members under the umbrella of Ethics and Governance of Converging Techno-sciences for Equitable Societies, and expressed its willingness to cooperate and actively collaborate with its expertise if this initiative should materialize.
-In fact the UNIACB had agreed on Ethics and Governance of Converging Techno-sciences for Sustainable Societies, but the IBC proposed that the term “equitable societies” more precisely reflected the idea of achieving equity and justice within the framework of sustainable development.
+The Committee also endorsed the idea discussed by the UN Interagency Committee on Bioethics (UNIACB) about the possibility to coordinate the activities of UNIACB members under the umbrella of Ethics and Governance of Converging Techno-sciences for Equitable Societies, and expressed its willingness to cooperate and actively collaborate with its expertise, as deemed appropriate by the IBC, if this initiative should materialize.
+In fact, the UNIACB had agreed on Ethics and Governance of Converging Techno-sciences for Sustainable Societies, but the IBC proposed that the term “equitable societies” more precisely reflected the idea of achieving equity and justice within the framework of sustainable development.